Jujutsu Kaisen 0 (film): Critical response

 MAPPA's animation was highly praised.
 Polygon highlighted the sequences involving Yuta and Geto as superior to the studio's work on series like The God of High School.
 Anime News Network enjoyed the execution of the fight choreography, a sentiment echoed by Otaku USA, which specifically cited Satoru Gojo's battles.
 IGN commended the striking designs and dynamic movement of the Curses.
 The Los Angeles Times agreed, noting the Curses' bizarre appearances and stating that while the extreme violence might disturb sensitive viewers, it would satisfy returning audiences.
 Yatta-Tachi described the animation as "utterly superb" and among the "best key animated action cuts in anime".
 The Guardian enjoyed how the animation combined with the soundtrack to create adrenaline-pumping showdowns.

 The voice cast received general acclaim.
 Megumi Ogata's Japanese performance as Yuta was praised by Anime News Network and IGN for giving the character greater depth than in the manga, particularly the shift from a calm tone, compared to her portrayal of Shinji Ikari in Neon Genesis Evangelion, to an aggressive one during horror or action sequences.
 Other actors singled out for praise included Mikako Komatsu as Maki and Yūichi Nakamura as Gojo.
 For the English dub, The Fandom Post compared Kayleigh McKee's performance to Spike Spencer's Shinji, questioning if the similarity was intentional, while Hitc praised McKee, Ogata, and Kana Hanazawa for their portrayals of Yuta and Rika.
 Conversely, Pop Culture Maniacs criticized McKee's performance for making Yuta sound childish rather than traumatized.
 The film's soundtrack and theme songs also garnered positive responses from Anime UK News.

+Despite having only watched the first episode of the Jujutsu Kaisen anime series, game designer Hideo Kojima found Jujutsu Kaisen 0 appealing enough to be worthy of its popularity and praised MAPPA's work.